bring our railway into public ownership

 • With privatisation, again and again, the government takes the risk when things go wrong while the private sector walks away with the profit.
 When train companies get their predictions wrong, as Richard Branson’s Virgin did on the East Coast line, they walk away instead of delivering the results they promised.
 During the pandemic, the government stepped in to protect train companies.
 If the private sector won’t take any risk, what’s the point of having them involved at all?

-• It’s also important to notice that the three rolling stock companies which own and lease the trains do make HUGE profits.
+• It’s also important to notice that the three rolling stock companies (or ROSCOs) which own and lease the trains do make HUGE profits.
 RMT research shows that Angel, Eversholt and Porterbrook paid out nearly £1 billion in dividends at taxpayers’ expense 2020-21, the equivalent of half the £2 billion in fares paid by passengers and or 23% of the £8 billion in taxpayer support to the industry in the same year.
 Most of the dividends disappeared overseas into opaque companies based in Luxembourg and Jersey.

 How would public ownership of the railway help passengers?